bgamari/squmfit/docs/index.rst

 each with its own model, over a common set of parameters.

 In constrast to `lmfit`_, `squmfit` treats the free parameters of the the fit as first-class objects.
+This allows models to be built up, added, multiplied, and generally treated as standard Python expressions.
+Moreover, no assumptions are imposed regarding how parameters interact, allowing fitting of a common set of parameters over several data sets.

 A simple example
 ~~~~~~~~~~~~~~~~~